(mek'' lor eth' a meen )

 What SIDE EFFECTS can this medicine cause?

-Mechlorethamine gel may cause other side effects.
-Call your doctor if you have any unusual problems while using this medication.
+Mechlorethamine may cause other side effects.
+Call your doctor if you have any unusual problems while taking this medication.

 What should I do in case of OVERDOSE?